Here is our complete guide to tell you everything you need to know to travel to Antarctica!

 The guide will offer you some practical advice how to walk across icy sections.
 Usually those instructions consist of keeping a slow pace and short, confident steps where you plant your feet.

-The main issue travellers to Antarctic will come across is the harsh climate, so make sure you come prepared.
+The main issue travellers to Antarctica will come across is the harsh climate, so make sure you come prepared.

 You need to pack all the necessities before you come, because the right clothing is the most important factor in whether you will have a good time or not.